 Don’t have insurance/have difficulty affording treatment?
 Try the following options:

-Receiving treatment from a therapist and/or medications from a medication provider is typically the first-line of treatment when someone is diagnosed with mild-moderate depression.
+Receiving treatment from a therapist and/or medications from a psychiatric medication provider is typically the first-line of treatment when someone is diagnosed with mild-moderate depression.
 Find resources on this page to connect with a mental health care provider.

 Intensive Outpatient Programs provide more treatment than typical once-twice/week therapy, but are for people who do not require a higher level of care, such as a partial hospitalization or inpatient.
 They may also be for people stepping down from a higher level of treatment.